 - Canvas Phone Student Support Hotline – 844-527-0328

 - Student Success Advocates Tools for Online Learning

 Check out this page for more information about digital resources and IT help for students.

 Both!
-A representative will be available at the front desk to answer quick questions and help schedule coaching appointments or other services.
+During Summer Semester, a representative will be available at the front desk to answer quick questions and help schedule coaching appointments or other services.
 And many of our services will be available virtually as well.

 On-Campus Hours for Summer Semester

 Monday – Thursday, 10 a.m. – 2 p.m.
 MT

 - Video Access in Career Studios

 - Utilize our rooms for digital interviewing.
 Each space is equipped with proper lighting, camera, sound, microphone, and backdrop.

 - Rent complimentary professional clothes for your next interview, career fair, etc.